 The die function defined in the arch/x86/kernel/dumpstack.c source code file, prints useful information about stack, registers, kernel modules and caused kernel oops.
-If we came from the userspace the do\trap\no\signal function will continue.
-If we passed through the do\trap\no\signal function and did not exit from the do\trap after this, it means that previous context was - user.
+If we came from the userspace the do_trap_no_signal function will return -1 and the execution of the do_trap function will continue.
+If we passed through the do_trap_no_signal function and did not exit from the do_trap after this, it means that previous context was - user.
 Most exceptions caused by the processor are interpreted by Linux as error conditions, for example division by zero, invalid opcode and etc. When an exception occurs the Linux kernel sends a signal to the interrupted process that caused the exception to notify it of an incorrect condition.
-So, in the do\trap function we need to send a signal with the given number (SIGFPE for the divide error, SIGILL for the overflow exception and etc...).
-First of all we save error code and vector number in the current interrupts process with the filling thread.error\code and thread\trap\nr:
+So, in the do_trap function we need to send a signal with the given number (SIGFPE for the divide error, SIGILL for the overflow exception and etc...).
+First of all we save error code and vector number in the current interrupts process with the filling thread_error_code and thread_trap_nr: